 Anaptár is a special lunar cycle infographics, which shows seasons, months, weeks, days and holidays of a given year as well as solstices, equinoxes, the beginning and the end of summer and wintertime (daylight saving time), and even information like hours of sunshine, dawn, sunrise, culmination of the Sun, sunset, dusk, lunar cycles, moonrise, moonset, culmination of the Moon, declination of the Moon and the alteration of the distance between the Moon and the Earth.

 Anaptár is the result of exceptionally meticulous work: all the versions made for various cities are different because the represented data are specific to the given city only.
-From 2016 Anaptár has versions adapted for the geographic locations of Berlin, Budapest, Copenhagen, London, New York and Vienna.
+From 2021 Anaptár has versions adapted for the geographic locations of Budapest, Berlin, London and New York.